SixArm/rust-101/topics/starters/is-rust-using-programming-language-theory.md

-# Does Rust use programming language theory?
+# Is Rust using programming language theory?

 The Rust programming language was designed with a strong focus on safety, speed, and concurrency, and informed by various programming language theories, such as type theory, ownership theory, and concurrency theory.